 Step 2: Forward Transcripts and Test Results

-Freshman must submit a high school transcript and official results from the ACT or SAT I examinations.
+Freshman must submit a high school transcript.
+Official results from the ACT or SAT I examinations are optional.
 It is recommended that you have scores sent directly from the testing agency.

 Step 3: Submit Supplemental Essay